 We welcome applications from individuals and teams, from any discipline, regardless of background or vocation.
-You don't need a stunning track record or vast quantities of evidence to back you up (although any you do have will be taken into account) – we're interested in your idea's potential.
+You don't need an outstanding track record or vast quantities of evidence to back you up (although any you do have will be taken into account) – we're interested in your idea's potential.

 How to apply

 It's easy to apply!
 Start with a two page proposal to summarise your idea, then our world-class committee will judge your idea anonymously.
 The committee is extremely diverse and represents innovation and entrepreneurship from a broad range of disciplines.
 If your idea impresses them, you'll be invited to pitch.

-Before you apply, you can find out more about how to apply in our scheme guidelines (PDF)
+Before you apply, you can find out more about how to apply in our scheme guidelines:

 The deadline – 3 January 2017

 For your revolutionary idea to be considered in the next funding round of the Pioneer Award, submit your brief proposal online by 3 January 2017.
 If you're successful, you'll be invited to pitch to the committee in March 2017.